 How Do I Know Which Pipe Type I Need: CPVC/PVC?

 PVC and CPVC are two of the most common PVC types found in your local hardware store.
 White PVC pipes are most often found in exterior applications, such as sprinkler systems.
 Beige-toned CPVC is approved by most residential building codes for hot/cold water applications, as well as sprinklers.

 PVC pipes and fittings are joined together with cement, but this cement provides more than a ‘stick.’
 Liquid PVC cement actually melts the surface layer of plastics, gluing them together in a process known as solvent welding.
 Done properly, solvent-welded joints are stronger than solid pipes.
 Because of this, different PVC plastics require different solvent cement specifically formulated for use with that material.
 Color-coded, look for application-specific clear, blue or grey cements for PVC.
 CPVC cement is typically orange.
 Multipurpose primer is purple and is used to clean the pipe.
 (Building inspectors look for these colors to identify the proper cement/process.)

 Now that you’ve identified everything you need, you can begin the splicing process, which is actually pretty simple.

 Most adhesives only work within a particular temperature/humidity range.
 (Rest assured, winter pipe bursts may still be fixed with a heat lamp or portable heater for temperature control.)
 Note any ventilation requirements, cleaning, and safety recommendations.
 Also carefully check cement dry times so you’ll know when pipes are ready for (re)use.

 - Cut the pipes.

-Cut the pipes to the correct length via hacksaw, handsaw, or tube cutter, allowing about ½-inch for couplings between pipes.
-(Avoid power saws, which melt plastic.)
+Cut the pipes to the correct length via a hacksaw, handsaw, or tube cutter, allowing about ½-inch couplings between pipes.
+(Avoid power saws, which melt the plastic.)
 Be careful the cut is straight/square to ensure a good fit.